Why Modular Homes/Buildings?

 Her family’s doctor theorizes mold and toxins found in the home may have been responsible for his death.

 The solution is to solve the mold problem before it starts, homes built in controlled environments such as modular home facilities are an excellent start to solve mold problems.

-A Seminar on Modular Homes Gave Five Good Reasons to Build a Modular Home:
+Five Reasons to Build a Modular Home or Building:

 - Modular homes are built from the best quality lumber, and are protected in the factory controlled environment.
 In contrast, on-site houses are typically built from average quality lumber and are open to rain and/or snow during construction.
 This can cause wood to warp or swell, leading to a lifetime of structural and mold problems.

 - Modular manufacturers offer skilled craftsmen steady employment and benefits, resulting in a consistent skilled labor force.
 You will have no worries about delays relating to inexperienced or tardy labors as your home is nestled within the factory confines.

 - With additional insulation and precision craftsmanship, modular homes are significantly more energy efficient.
 Your utility bills will be far cheaper than your neighbors and save you more money throughout the life of your modular home.

 - Factory inspections cover every construction detail of modular homes, which are built to the strictest codes (International Building code, IBC and the International Residential Code, IRC)